Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Declarations

 \textbf{Data availability}: All requests for raw data can be addressed to Leumit Start (co-author IL).
 Any data and materials that can be shared will be released via the standard Data Transfer Agreement of the Leumit Health Maintenance Organization.
 Source Data are provided with this paper.

+\textbf{Code availability}: The experiments can be reproduced by utilizing the details provided in the Methods section.
+For DeepHHF, this includes the model architecture (Supplementary Fig. 9).
+Our trained model is also made publicly available at (URL upon publication) and is provided for academic research purposes and under a GNU GPL license.
+Main Python package versions: Python - 3.8.19; PyTorch - 2.2.2; scikit-learn - 1.3.0; lifelines - 0.27.8; Optuna - 3.6.1; NeuroKit2 - 0.2.9.

+\textbf{Acknowledgments:} We thank Nuriel Burak from Leumit Health Services for his invaluable support in exporting and maintaining the data from the HMO systems, as well as for his assistance in supporting the computing system throughout the project.
+EZ acknowledges The Miriam and Aaron Gutwirth Memorial Fellowship.
+EZ and JB acknowledge the Technion EVPR Fund: Hittman Family Fund.
+The research was supported by a cloud computing grant from the Israel Council of Higher Education, administered by the Israel Data Science Initiative.
+We acknowledge the assistance of ChatGPT, an AI-based language model developed by OpenAI, for its help in editing the English language of this manuscript.

-\textbf{Author contribution}: JB and EZ conceived and designed the research.
+\textbf{Author contributions}: JB and EZ conceived and designed the research.
 EZ developed the dataset and algorithms and performed the analysis under the supervision of JB.
 RA guided the epidemiological methodological design and heart failure label verification.
-OA, MG, RA and IG provided medical guidance on interpreting the data and the clinical outlook of the research.
+OA provided medical guidance on interpreting the data and the clinical outlook of the research in heart failure management.
+MG provided guidance on interpreting the electrophysiology data and the research design.
+IG provided medical guidance on interpreting the clinical variables from the health maintenance organization Leumit and the results of the research.
 IL supported the development of the dataset, data curation, data management and cloud computing platform.
 JB and EZ drafted the first version of the manuscript.
-All authors edited and revised the manuscript and approved the final version.
+All authors edited, have read and approved the manuscript